 As each registration is marked, the data is directly saved to the webservice database.
 This process is marked at the end of the row.
 In case of errors (marked with a cross), or when the ‘saving’ state is not replaced (marked with a cloud-and-arrow) please try reloading the application: there could be problems with the current authentication session and reloading will reenforce this.
 If the problem persists, contact the EVF.

 The Cashier tab will only list fees for competitions the fencer participates in as an Athlete, and for non-competition side events that have an associated cost (like a Gala Diner).
+There is (currently) no cost associated with the support roles as far as this application is concerned.

-The Registration Selection dialog described above also allows entering a (new) ID photo to be used on accreditation badges required during the event.
+The Registration Selection dialog described above also allows entering a (new, replacement) ID photo to be used on accreditation badges required during the event.
 Please select a JPEG image (photo) clearly depicting the fencer to easy identification.
 This photo does not have to meet all regular standards required for passports or licenses, but needs to be clear enough.

 Upon uploading, the image is adjusted with respect to width, height and overall size.
 This automatic adjustment is quick and dirty.
 In case of problems, adjust the image before uploading using a common image program (e.g. Paint).
 The format is about 413 by 531 pixels, with an aspect ratio of about 0.77 (width is 77% of height).
 This is a regular format for photo’s used for IDs.